kowsalyas56/supermarket-powerbi/README.md

 <a href="https://github.com/kowsalyas56/supermarket-powerbi/blob/main/supermarket_sales.csv">Dataset</a>

 ## Questions
-  .
    Which product line has highest tax?
-  .
    Which branch has highest sales?
-  .
    What are total sales, tax, and unit price?
-  .
    How do male and female customers differ?
-  .
    What are monthly sales trends?
-  .
    Which payment method has highest COGS?
-  .
    How is gross income distributed by branch?
-  .
-Dashboard Interactions<a href="https://github.com/kowsalyas56/supermarket-powerbi/blob/main/Screenshot%20(1).png"></a>
+   Dashboard Interactions :<a href="https://github.com/kowsalyas56/supermarket-powerbi/blob/main/Screenshot%20(1).png"></a>